Nintails-TF/ncr-agile-wombo/CONTRIBUTING.md

 ## Pull Requests
 - Fill out the provided PR template with all required details.
-- Link the PR to an issue.
+- Link the PR to an issue (including hashtag).
 - PR must be reviewed and merged by a teammate.

 ## Reporting Bugs